lsst-sqre/sqr-016/index.rst

 If it is generally a good time, identify the nearest weekly release, this will be the seed for the release candidate.

-Next, start a community.lsst.org post to use for status updates.
+Next, start a https://community.lsst.org post to use for status updates using the clo-stubb_.

 Preparing for a candidate release